Qumulo/docs/administrator-guide/monitoring-and-metrics/restoring-default-values-cloud-based-nexus-monitoring.md

    qq login -u admin -p mypassword
    ```

-1. Use the `qq set_monitoring_conf` to restore the default values for Cloud-Based and Nexus Monitoring.
+1. To restore the default values for Cloud-Based and Nexus Monitoring, use the `qq set_monitoring_conf` command.

    In the following example, we: